DeepLabCut/DeepLabCut/docs/recipes/MegaDetectorDLCLive.md

 ### DeepLabCut-Live

 DeepLabCut-Live! is a real-time package for running DeepLabCut.
-However, you can also use it as a lighter-weight pacakge for running DeeplabCut even if you don't need real-time.
+However, you can also use it as a lighter-weight package for running DeeplabCut even if you don't need real-time.
 It's very useful to use in HPC or servers, or in Apps, as we do here.
 To read more, check out the [docs](https://deeplabcut.github.io/DeepLabCut/docs/deeplabcutlive.html).

 ### MegaDetector meets DeepLabCut